 The Company holds its interest-bearing investments with major financial institutions and, in accordance with documented investment policies, the Company limits the amount of credit exposure to any one financial institution or corporate issuer.
 The Company's investment objectives are, first, to ensure liquidity and conservation of capital and, second, to obtain investment income.

 Geographic Information

-Company turnover by geographic location, as determined by the location of the customer, and the location of its assets, are as follows:
+Company revenues by geographic location for the years ended December 31, 2023 and 2022, as determined by the location of the customer, are as follows: